apache/trafficcontrol/docs/source/admin/quick_howto/static_dns.rst

 To set up the aforementioned rule, follow these steps.

 #.
 In Traffic Portal, expand the :ref:`tp-services` sidebar menu and select :guilabel:`Delivery Services`.
 #.
-From the now-displayed table of :term:`Delivery Service`\ s, select the desired one for static DNS record configuration.
+From the now-displayed table of :term:`Delivery Services`, select the desired one for static DNS record configuration.
 #.
 From the :guilabel:`More` drop-down menu, select :guilabel:`Static DNS Entries`.
 The displayed table will probably be empty.

 	.. figure:: static_dns/00.png